na-na-hi/renget/archive/chrprompt2.md

 >Cassie: I had to ask a human what this means.
 Kiyo would never admit it, especially if it has a name this cute, but he gets the zoomies all the time!
 I think it's cuz he acts super serious and grumpy all the time, so he's got way too much pent up energy.

+>Sneasel: Uh... do I count as a cat?
+Booker told me I’m like part cat and part weasel, so guess I’ll answer.
+I don’t get hyper and bounce off the walls, but I do get excited sometimes, especially if I’m in a fun fight.
+Training and fighting help me release my energy, so I don’t get antsy too often.

 **Natives**, Do you have a family?
 How's your relationship with them?
 Would you introduce your friends to them?

 **Guildmons**, If your character had to trade partners with another guild members, which other partner do you think would suit them best?